About

 NASCAR

-NASCAR is a revival typeface based on the type used on a publication of, American Sci-fi writer, Philip K. Dick’s “UBIK”.
-The typeface preserves the original’s distinct square form and uses the serif-like element to create a stencil typeface.
-The typeface includes the upper and lowercase Latin alphabet, numbers and a select set of punctuation marks.
-The bold, square and stenciled letterforms are reminiscent of the typography frequently used on NASCAR cars and graphic material.
-The typeface is intended for display use and works best at large sizes, making it extra loud.
+NASCAR is a revival typeface based on the typography on the cover of Philip K. Dick novel.
+The typeface keeps the distinct square look of the original lettering and uses the serif like element to create a stencil typeface.
+The typeface consists of uppercase, numbers and punctuation marks.
+The resulting bold, square stencil letters resemble typography commonly found on NASCAR cars and graphics.
+The typeface is a display letter and works best at large sizes.

 Predikheren Church